calebmsword/clone-deep/README.md

 # cms-clone-deep
-A robust utility for deeply cloning JavaScript objects.
+A dependency-free utility for deeply cloning JavaScript objects.

 ```javascript
 import cloneDeep from "cms-clone-deep";